recursivefunk/avocadojs/README.md

 ## Node wrapper for Avocado API

-### Documentation comming soon.
+### Documentation coming soon.
 This module is a work-in-progress